University Youth Programs Team

 HEPNet Annual Conference

-HEPNet’s 2021 annual conference will be held virtually from October 4-7, 2021!
-Stay tuned to learn why you want to join us to network, learn, and grow as not only a professional, but individual as well.
-For more information about HEPNet’s 2021 annual conference or past year’s conferences, check out their website!
+HEPNet’s 2023 annual conference will be held October 2-5, 2023!
+Stay tuned to learn why you want to join us to network, learn, and grow as not only a professional but an individual as well.
+For more information about HEPNet’s 2023 annual conference or past year’s conferences, check out the HEPNet Conference Website!

 Campus Programs for Minors (CPM) – Camp(s), Program(s) and/or event(s) with a participant group made up, in whole or in part, of individuals under the age of 18 being hosted, sponsored, and/or operated by a university department, college, administrative unit, professional school, branch campus, recognized student organization, and/or third party where care, custody, and/or control of the minor(s) is the university’s and/or third party’s responsibility.
 These programs may or may not collect fees from participants.
-CPM also include programs in university labs.
-A CPM does not include events when the minor(s) visit solely as patrons of entertainment events.
+CPM also include programs in university labs and youth engagement held virtually or online.
+A CPM does not include events for which the minor(s) visit solely as patrons of entertainment events.

-CPM Director (Program Director) – The individual on-site in-charge of the program operations, staff, or volunteers.
+CPM Director (Program Director) – The individual on-site and in-charge of the program operations, staff, or volunteers.
 This individual represents the sponsoring department, college, administrative unit, professional school, branch campus, recognized student organization, or third party charged with the operation of the CPM.
 A CPM Director is responsible for the development and management of the program, human resource, financial, marketing, and strategic operations.

 CPM Staff – Adults designated by the CPM Director, who exercise care, custody, and/or control of minors in program activities.
 This includes but is not limited to faculty, staff, volunteers, coaches, instructors, graduate/undergraduate students, etc. CPM Staff are responsible for planning, teaching, coordinating, and carrying out activities and the supervision of CPM participants.